Tweedy96/SensorsAndControl/README.md

 <code> export TURTLEBOT3_MODEL=waffle </code>

 ## Setup and Launching the simulation
-Replace the current turtlebot3_waffle.xacro files with turtlebot3_waffle_red.xacro.
+Replace the current, matching turtlebot3_waffle.xacro files with:
+- <code> turtlebot3_waffle_red.gazebo.xacro
+- turtlebot3_waffle_red.urdf.xacro</code>
 Add the world and launch file to your gazebo world and launch file directories.
 Before launch, the files have to be sourced:
 <code>source devel/setup.bash</code>